felipeochoa/minecart/README.rst

 ------------

 Bug reports are always welcome (using the GitHub tracker) as are feature requests.
-The PDF spec has so many corners, it is hard for me to prioritize implementing access to its various features.
+The PDF spec has so many corners, it is hard to prioritize which features to implement.
 If there’s something you’d like to extract from a document but isn’t currently supported, please `create a new issue`_.